Scale of Scholarship

 Change of Grade

-Other than I (Incomplete) or IP (In Progress) grades, change in grades filed with the Office of the Registrar may be made only in cases of faculty or administrative error, and then only with the approval of the dean of the relevant school.
+Other than I (Incomplete) or IP (In Progress) grades, change in grades filed with the Office of the Registrar may be made only in cases of faculty or administrative error, and then only with the approval of the dean of the relevant college.

 Prior to September 1971, all credits were reported in semester hours.
 From September 1971 to spring 1977, credit for study at Dominican University was recorded in units.
 For conversion purposes, the value of a unit was 4 semester hours.
 Beginning summer 1977, credit was once again recorded in semester hours.